 Make sure it does not come in contact with other animals.
 Cats that live alone in homes are less likely to have ringworm.
 But stray cats and cats that live in multi-animal shelters are highly likely to have ringworm.
-If you have to bring in another pet into your home, first put in isolation and have a ringworm culture test done on it.
+If you have to bring another pet into your home, first put it in isolation and have a ringworm culture test done on it.

 Decontaminating your cat’s environment prevents both infection and reinfection.
 Decontamination is particularly necessary if the cat was previously infected.
 As mentioned earlier, fungal spores can remain dormant on surfaces for a long time.

 The first step of decontamination is to restrict the infected cat to a single room that is easy to clean.
-Then, thoroughly clean all areas the cat had access.
+Then, thoroughly clean all areas the cat had access to.
 The idea is to remove all infected hairs and fungal spores lying around.
 So, you should thoroughly vacuum clean furniture, floors, rugs, and carpets.
 After vacuuming, burn the vacuum bags, to ensure the spores die.

 Use chemical disinfectants on surfaces you cannot vacuum.
 Disinfectants that are effective against fungus are hypochlorite and glutaraldehyde solutions.
 Also, you should assume all cat-related objects, including brushes, collars, bedding, and litterbox, are contaminated.
 You should either clean these items, using a chemical disinfectant, or throw them away.